 Can the Weather Affect My Asthma?

-Can the weather make a person's asthma symptoms worse?
-Yes!
+In some kids with asthma, the weather can make their symptoms worse.
 Let's find out how.

 How Can Weather Affect Asthma?